 Otherwise, the gen_server process terminates immediately.

-Notice that for any other reason than normal, shutdown, or {shutdown, Term}, the gen_server process is assumed to terminate because of an error and an error report is issued using logger(3).
+Notice that for any other reason than normal, shutdown, or {shutdown, Term}, see stop/3, the gen_server process is assumed to terminate because of an error, and an error report is issued using logger(3).